 This is the comfort food most requested by my family.
 This recipe is so easy but so good!

 - 1 lb ground beef (80% beef 20% fat is best – NOT lean)

 - 1 lb ground pork (lean if possible)

 - favorite BBQ sauce or ketchup

-- Make a panade (a starch and liquid mixture that is used as a binding agent) by mixing bread crumbs and broth in a bowl and set aside to soak while mixing other ingredients.
+Make a panade (a starch and liquid mixture that is used as a binding agent and keeps ground beef from drying out) by mixing bread crumbs and broth in a bowl and set aside to soak while mixing other ingredients.